Deeper Down

-"Deeper Down" is a song by British doom metal band My Dying Bride, released on 18 September 2006.
+"Deeper Down" is a song by English doom metal band My Dying Bride, released on 18 September 2006.
 It is an edited version of the song which appears on the album A Line of Deathless Kings.

 "Deeper Down" contains two other tracks; "The Child of Eternity", an exclusive track not featured on the album, as it is more in tune with the band's earlier death metal style, and a live audio version of "A Kiss to Remember", as featured on My Dying Bride's Sinamorata DVD.

 A video for "Deeper Down" is featured on the limited edition of A Line of Deathless Kings.
 It was directed by Charlie Granberg, who also directed Katatonia's videos for "My Twin" and "Deliberation".